StarLederer/vite-plugin-fs/README.md

 Interact with fs by fetching requests from a local API.

-> !!!
 > This plugin is in early acces.
 Do not publish anything with this plugin in it, especially in SSR mode!
-SSR mode has not been tested.
+SSR mode has not been tested!!!
-> !!!

 ## What's already working